Jon-Webb-79/Mac_Config/README.rst

 ``% brew install --cask iterm2``

-The above command should install the ITerm2 executable to the ``Downloads`` directory.
-The user should move the executable to the ``Applications`` directory at which point it is ready for use.

 NeoVim
 ******
+Navigate to your home directory.
 Install NeoVim with the following command

 ``% brew install neovim``